ABOUT KNOWLEDGE MANAGEMENT

 The African Journal of Health Sciences,Kenya Medical Research Institute,Mbagathi Road, Nairobi

 Tel: +254 0202722541/4,Email: firstname.lastname@example.org

-The library has the mandate to facilitate availability and access to appropriate, relevant and timely information to all the Institute staff.
-The library aims at serving the Institute by acquiring, organizing and providing comprehensive Library and Information Services for research in human health by keeping the staff abreast with the latest developments in their respective areas of research.
+In the framework of KEMRI Mission and Vision, the library has the mandate to facilitate availability and access to appropriate, relevant and timely information to all the Institute staff.
+The library aims at serving the Institute by acquiring, organizing and providing comprehensive Library and Information services for research in human health by keeping the staff abreast with the latest developments in their respective areas of research.

 To be the first point of choice for quality information that enhances quality of life through research, teaching and learning.